wallarm/product-documentation/docs/2.16/admin-en/installation-kong-en.md

         yum list wallarm-node-tarantool
         ```

-    * If the version `2.16.x` is installed, follow the current instruction for the WAF node and for [separate postanalytics](installation-postanalytics-en.md).
+    * If the version `2.16.x` is installed, then follow the current instruction for the WAF node and for [separate postanalytics](installation-postanalytics-en.md).
-    * If the version `2.14.x` is installed, follow the instruction for [WAF node 2.14](../../2.14/admin-en/installation-kong-en/) and for [separate postanalytics 2.14](../../2.14/admin-en/installation-postanalytics-en/) or update [WAF node packages](../updating-migrating/nginx-modules.md) and [separate postanalytics packages](../updating-migrating/separate-postanalytics.md) to 2.16 in all installations.
+    * If the version `2.14.x` is installed, then follow the instruction for [WAF node 2.14](../../2.14/admin-en/installation-kong-en/) and for [separate postanalytics 2.14](../../2.14/admin-en/installation-postanalytics-en/) or update [WAF node packages](../updating-migrating/nginx-modules.md) and [separate postanalytics packages](../updating-migrating/separate-postanalytics.md) to 2.16 in all installations.
-    * If the version `2.12.x` or lower is installed, please update the [WAF node packages](../updating-migrating/nginx-modules.md) and [separate postanalytics packages](../updating-migrating/separate-postanalytics.md) to 2.16 in all installations.
+    * If the version `2.12.x` or lower is installed, then please update the [WAF node packages](../updating-migrating/nginx-modules.md) and [separate postanalytics packages](../updating-migrating/separate-postanalytics.md) to 2.16 in all installations.

     More information about WAF node versioning is available in the [WAF node versioning policy](../updating-migrating/versioning-policy.md).